vmware-archive/cascade/README.md

 ```

 ### Other Interfaces
-If you're absolutely fixated on performance at all costs, you can deactivate the REPL by running Cascade in batch mode.
+If you're fixated on performance at all costs, you can deactivate the REPL by running Cascade in batch mode.
 ```
 *NIX $ ./bin/cascade --batch -e path/to/file.v
 ```

 On the other hand, if you prefer a GUI, Cascade has a frontend which runs in the browser.
+Note however that this interface is work in intermitent progress, and may suffer from bit-rot from time to time.
 ```
 *NIX $ ./bin/cascade --ui web
 >>> Running server out of /Users/you/Desktop/cascade/bin/../src/ui/web/